 If a strain of cannabis can produce well in a Canadian greenhouse or as an outdoor crop, it has been shown that the same cannabis genetics will perform exceptionally well when planted at more Southern latitudes.
 Typically, the further South the strain is planted from it’s original Northern origins, the more outstanding it will perform versus other strain or varieties not originating from Northern latitudes.

-There has been more than one chagrinned Canadian cannabis seed breeder after finally seeing their favourite strains grown out in South or Central American locations versus the results they are used to seeing at home .
-For example, the plants are exceptionally large and vigorous with heavier buds and more resin content—and they were already award winning genetics; it’s like seeing a gold medalist discover a whole new level of performance.
+There has been more than one chagrinned Canadian cannabis seed breeder after finally seeing their favorite strains grown out in South or Central American locations versus the results they are used to seeing at home .
+For example, the plants are exceptionally large and vigorous with heavier buds and more resin content.
+They were already award winning genetics.
+It’s like seeing a gold medalist discover a whole new level of performance.

 How can this be?

-Colder climates and Northern Latitudes can have a variety of influences for producing cannabis seed strains with more vigor that will perform better than others, given the same genetics produced at more Southern latitudes.
-Anybody growing cannabis knows it’s a plant that prefers warmer and typically drier climates and that cannabis is a plant type that is susceptible to a wide range of plant diseases and crop pests, for example bud rot, pythium, spider mites, caterpillars, etc.
+Colder climates and Northern Latitudes can have a variety of influences for producing cannabis seed strains with more vigor.
+They will perform better than others, given the same genetics produced at more Southern latitudes.
+Anybody growing cannabis knows it’s a plant that prefers warmer and typically drier climates.
+That cannabis is a plant type that is susceptible to a wide range of plant diseases and crop pests, for example bud rot, pythium, spider mites, caterpillars, etc.

-There are two forces that come into play here in the context of producing buds and genetics: a more challenging growing environment and reduced insect and disease pressures due to a cold climate, ie a tougher and cleaner environment.
-As a result of these two very influential push-pull forces acting on the cannabis plant and genetics, once transplanted South, strains developed under these conditions are prone to produce with exceptional improvement.
+There are two forces that come into play here in the context of producing buds and genetics.
+A more challenging growing environment and reduced insect and disease pressures due to a cold climate.
+The environment may be cleaner, but is tougher.
+These two very influential push-pull forces on the cannabis plant and genetics and then transplanted South they are prone to produce with exceptional improvement.

-Note that once moved South, the first crop from these genetics can be exceptional in every way, ie the genetics are super clean and hardy from being produced in the North.
+Once moved South, the first crop from these genetics can be exceptional in every way.
+The genetics are super clean and hardy from being produced in the North.
 After further generational propagation or cross breeding occurs with cannabis genetics originating from further North while located at their final Southern destination, the improved Northern vigor that was observed begins to fade, and often quickly, with each successive clone or seed generation.